-• Miracle Hot Springs is a cluster of hot springs emerging along Kern River
+• Miracle Hot Springs is a cluster of hot springs emerging along the Kern River

 • A picnic area and Hobo Campground are located nearby